mohammadino/learning/README.md

 # learning
-this is a repository for me to learn githun and vcsc
+this is a repository for me to learn github and vcsc